 - Promote the development of sporting opportunities for all young people, whilst assisting the development and coaching of young sporting talent.

 Through the promotion, provision and delivery of quality sport and physical activity in all GLL’s partnerships, we want to empower the local community to improve their health, well being and quality of life.
 We encourage people to lead active lifestyles.

 We welcome all customers to our leisure centres and libraries and aim for our activities to be inclusive and DDA compliant.
-We also offer an inclusive London membership which gives disabled users access to 30 of our centres across 5 Olympic and Paralympic boroughs.
+We also offer an inclusive nationwide membership which gives disabled users access to gym, swim and fitness classes.

 We’ve grown from strength to strength by working in partnership with local authorities, public agencies, sporting organisations and local communities.
-With 220 leisure centres, approaching 10,000 staff and more than 40 million visits a year, GLL really makes a difference to a daily quality of life.
+With 270 leisure centres, 13,000 staff and more than 58 million visits a year, GLL really makes a difference to a daily quality of life.